https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 23201 Active Page: Fellowship in Endocrinologyid:23397

 Goal

-The goal of this Fellowship Program is provide comprehensive training in the pathophysiology, evaluation, diagnosis, and management of the broad spectrum of endocrine diseases and diabetes.
-There is a strong emphasis on research and scholarly activity.
-We actively encourage a third Fellowship year devoted to research, and a four year, joint, adult-pediatric Fellowship is available.
+The goal of this Fellowship Program is to provide comprehensive training in pathophysiology, evaluation, diagnosis, and management of the broad spectrum of endocrine diseases and diabetes.
+There is a strong emphasis on scholarly activity.
 The Program will prepare and qualify trainees for subspecialty Board Certification, and for successful academic and/or clinical careers in Endocrinology.

 Methods